Categories

 Buses are useful for traveling shorter distances than trains but can be a bit more difficult to navigate than trains are.
 Within Tokyo, local buses often charge a flat rate, instead of charging you based on how far you’re traveling.
 I’ve found the rates vary, but are usually less than ¥350.

 When the bus arrives, make sure to enter through the front doors.
 The front doors are for entering and the rear doors are for exiting.
-There should be a small terminal by the driver that you can tap your phone to so you can pay.
+There should be a small terminal by the driver that you can tap your IC card to so you can pay.

 Seats towards the front are prioritized for pregnant women, the elderly, and handicapped people, so please be considerate of that.
 If there are no more seats, there should be plenty of standing room available.